-Scabies often looks like small red pimple-like bumps on the skin.
+Scabies infestations often look like small red pimple-like bumps on the skin.
 The bumps may be crusty.
 They may also be accompanied by "burrows," or thin gray, brown, or red lines that radiate from the bumps.
 They may be hard to see, and can look like scratch marks.

-Scabies causes intense itching, often worst at night.
+Scabies cause intense itching, often worst at night.
 The itching starts as a minor nuisance and progresses to a point where the infested person cannot sleep.

-Scabies is usually diagnosed by the patient's history and a physical examination of the lesions (bumps).
+Scabies are usually diagnosed by the patient's history and a physical examination of the lesions (bumps).
 Other tests that may be done include: